I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 Test with `$ curl --head https://arc-web.i3s.ninja/` expected response is `HTTP 200` from NGINX

 #### Renew certificates
+Certificates are only valid for a given period (and they sould not last too long eather).
+When they expire this is how you update on Kubernets.

 ```sh
 $ kubectl delete secret wildcard -n nginx-ingress
 $ kubectl create secret tls wildcard --key privkey.pem --cert fullchain.pem -n nginx-ingress